Vetalb8/react-leanjs-bolierplate/README.md

   )
 ```

-* [react-storybook-addon-props-combinations](https://www.npmjs.com/package/react-storybook-addon-props-combinations) It helps to write in a sintetic way all differents propTypes that will change the component,<br>
+* [react-storybook-addon-props-combinations](https://www.npmjs.com/package/react-storybook-addon-props-combinations) It helps to write in a synthetic way all the different propTypes that will change the component,<br>
 in order to test and view the result in a maintainable way.
-Every posibility has to be written inside of an array.
+Every posibility has to be written inside an array.
 Example:
 ```js
 ...